Top 10 Largest Crocodiles in the world

-Crocodiles belong to class Reptilia and live in tropical regions i.e. Africa, Asia, America, and Australia.
+Crocodiles belong to the class Reptilia and live in tropical regions i.e. Africa, Asia, America, and Australia.
 They are bigger animals but still, they face the problem of big fish stories and over-exaggeration.
-Here is the list of largest crocodiles in the world:
+Here is the list of the largest crocodiles in the world:

 1. Gomek (5.42 meters/17.78 Feet)

-Gomek was the seawater crocodile measuring 17.78 feet long and weighed 860 kgs (1896 lb).
+Gomek was the seawater crocodile measuring 17.78 feet long and weighing 860 kgs (1896 lb).
 George Craig captured it in New Guinea.
-He was bought by Terri and Arthur Jones in 1985 and was kept in Ocala Florida for five years then it sold to St. Augustine Alligator Farm Zoological Park in Florida.
+He was bought by Terri and Arthur Jones in 1985 and was kept in Ocala Florida for five years then it was sold to St. Augustine Alligator Farm Zoological Park in Florida.
 For 8 years he wowed audiences with both his wonderful nutria-tossing abilities and his even more remarkable acceptance of people.
 Feeders used large tongs to feed Gomek, he was generally known to be a “tame” crocodile and was the favorite of the Alligator farm and people around the nation.

 Gomek was died by heart disease on March 6, 1997.
-At that time, he was a very old crocodile, and one of the largest and tamest captive crocodile in existence.
+At that time, he was a very old crocodile and one of the largest and tamest captive crocodiles in existence.
 When he died, his length was 5.42 meters (17.8 ft) and weight was 860 kg (1896 pounds) – as confirmed by St. Augustine Alligator Farm – and possibly between 60 and 80 years old.
 There is a compliment to Gomek near his arena, which now houses his successor Maximo and his mate Sydney.

 Current status: dead